agilecreativity/dotemacs-org/snippets/README.md

-In this repository there is a colletion of my personal [[http://github.com/capitaomorte/yasnippet][yasnippet]] snippets for many different Emacs modes.
+ this repository there is a colletion of my personal [[http://github.com/capitaomorte/yasnippet][yasnippet]] snippets for many different Emacs modes.